 Whenever a rule, regulation, or guideline in this manual refers to a sworn regular full-time officer, it shall also apply to a sworn reserve officer unless by its nature it is inapplicable.

 325.3.2 RESERVE OFFICER ASSIGNMENTS

-All reserve officers will be assigned to duties by the Reserve Coordinator or his/her designee.
+All reserve officers will be assigned to duties by the Reserve Sergeant or other appropriate supervisor.